oricou/delta/CDMS_trending_youtube/README.md

-## The dataset that was required for this category was not available due to a great amont of datas !
+## The dataset that was required was not pushable due to a great amont of datas !

 - Download the complete dataset within this link (it requires a Kaggle account thow) : https://www.kaggle.com/datasets/rsrishav/youtube-trending-video-dataset/download